SkeletonLucas/Jarvic-CLI/README.md

-# CLI Jarvis v3.0 - Savage Cyberpunk Terminal Assistant
+# CLI Jarvis - Terminal Assistant

-⚡ **No APIs.
-Fully offline.
-Pure chaos.** ⚡

 CLI Jarvis is your personal cyberpunk terminal assistant built for speed, style, and control.
 Designed for coders, hackers, and polymaths who want their terminal to feel alive.